Do I need to register entry?

 The weather in Turangi during October to May is stable and ranges from 2-22 degrees Celsius.
 This is the perfect time of year for fly fishing.

-Do you cater to all dietary requirements?
+Can you cater to all dietary requirements?

-Absolutely, with a little notice we can make sure that all members of your group are adequately catered for.
+Yes!
+With a little notice we can make sure that all members of your group are adequately catered for.

 Do you have team building?